 Now, with the support of MultCloud, you already have a preliminary understanding on how to transfer photos from Flickr to Google Photos in one click.
 It can effectively help you save time downloading from Flickr to local and then uploading to Google Photos.

-After the above operations are completed, you may find that MultCloud still has many functions to meet your other needs, then you may also want to learn how to move photos from Google Drive to Google Photos or sync Flickr to Onedrive.
+After the above operations are completed, you may find that MultCloud still has many functions to meet your other needs, then you may also want to learn how to backup Google Drive to S3 or sync Dropbox with NAS.